-There is a lot of confusion surrounding the term, “IoT.”
-It sounds like something from a Sci-Fi movie.
+There is a lot of confusion surrounding the Internet of Things (IoT).
+IoT sounds like something from a sci-fi movie.
 However, the world has been consumed by the Internet of Things for quite some time.
-People carry it around in their pockets, wear it on their wrists, or use it each day to get work done.
-At its most basic level, the Internet of Things (or IOT) is simply a network of internet-connected objects capable of sending and receiving data.
-The Amazon Echo, FitBit, smart thermostats like NEST, smartphones, and laptops are a few easily recognizable examples.
+People carry it around in their pockets, wear it on their wrists, and use it each day to get work done.
+At its most basic level, the Internet of Things is simply a network of internet-connected objects capable of sending and receiving data.
+Amazon Echo, FitBit, Nest, smartphones, and laptops are a few easily recognizable examples.

 The International Data Corporation estimates the IoT currently has 13 billion connected objects, and that number is projected to surpass 30 billion objects by 2020.
 This substantial growth suggests the IoT will drive major changes in every industry.
 Executives must understand why and how to use the IoT in order to maintain a competitive advantage.

 It is difficult to imagine a time when a person might require an internet-enabled toaster.
 Yet in 1990, a toaster became the “first” IoT device.
 This toaster was merely an experiment, but it highlights an important concept.
 Just because something can be connected to the internet does not mean it should be connected to the internet.
 Companies considering IoT opportunities should think first about the advantages connectivity provides.

 There are two main reasons to invest in IoT: